FlansMods/FlansMod/README.md

-FLANS MOD for MC 1.3.2
+# FLANS MOD for MC 1.3.2 #

 This is the official port of Flan's Mod to 1.3.2

-INFORMATION TO HELPERS
+# INFORMATION TO HELPERS #

-If possible with the new Forge Event system, it would be preferable to remove PlayerAPI dependecy, noting that hooks will be needed for spawning, attacking, killing and dropping items etc. for when Teams mod is added.
-(The data file associated with the player need not be there, as long as it is somehow stored per player)
-I would also like to phase out TMT and switch to NMT (Nitro Model Thingy) If possible, a proxy class ModelRendererTurbo extends ModelRendererNitro (or whatever its called) could be made so that old content pack models do not need recompiling.
+Forge is being used, so it should be easy.

+Half script is done w00t ;).

+If possible, we would need to adjust some of the vehicle / plane controls to make sure everything works properly with them.

+HexAPI is PlayerAPI. just ours works with Forge :) [Re-name is temporary !]

+'flan.server' is 'flan.common' it was a rename becuase LAN is a server [lol ...]

+We are using a fixed NitroModelThingy. it is complied to work with Flan very well. [our fix.]

+We still need to add Vehicle, Gun Station and Planes handler. that will make the spawn and work properly.

-INSTALLATION
+# INSTALLATION #

 Drop new source code into fresh MCP, everything is included.